 Blake Lake, east landing/north end of lake/Bystrom Lane

-Join the Polk County Land and Water Resources Department for an on the water experience to learn how water samples, algae samples, and sediment samples are collected and analyzed on Big Blake Lake.
+Join Katelin Holm and Jeremy Williamson of the Polk County Land and Water Resources Department for an on the water experience to learn how water samples, algae samples, and sediment samples are collected and analyzed on Big Blake Lake.
 This is your opportunity to learn more about Big Blake Lake and ask any questions you have regarding the lake.
 There is no cost to attend the classroom, but please RSVP to Katelin Holm at katelin.holm@co.polk.wi.us or (715) 485-8637.
 Kids over 7 years are welcome, everyone bring a life jacket.